 Micro and Macro Economy in 2022

-The mThe macro economy is likely to recover in the next decade as the the global trade war is expected to end with trade agreements between nations.
+The macro economy will likely recover in the next decade as the global trade war is expected to end with trade agreements between nations.
 However, the impact of Brexit will continue to be felt across industries.
 In the next ten years, most businesses will remain bullish about their prospects for growth, but there may be some caution about investing in certain sectors and specific countries.

 What will the economy look like in 2022?
 How will the world become smaller or larger?
-What will be the effects of globalization on our daily lives?
+What will the effects of globalization be on our daily lives?

 We have reached a turning point in history, as our economy is affected by external forces such as wars and natural disasters.
 The economy has been on a roller coaster ride since 2012, and it seems like the world is stuck in a recession.
 People are losing their jobs and homes and struggling to pay the bills.
 Many people have lost hope in the system that was once a beacon of light for them.
 Many are starting to see the effects of the “global economy”.